email2ify/drf-frieds/README.md

 User Story:

-As a user, I want to be able to view edit or delete a post
+As a user, I want to be able to view, edit or delete a post

-As a user, I want to able to create a post and list posts
+As a user, I want to be able to create a post and list posts

 Implementation: